Proving your organization’s credibility in a grant proposal

 - Success in meeting past performance measures such as goals, objectives, outcomes, and outputs

 How else can you improve your organization’s chances at getting grants?
-Visit our blog entry on “How to build a successful grant writing program.”
+We’ve also written a blog entry on “How to build a successful grant writing program.”

 Grant